 Located in the San Francisco Bay Area, Stanford University is a place of discovery, creativity and innovation.
 Founded in 1885, Stanford’s areas of excellence span seven schools along with research institutes, the arts and athletics.
 Stanford’s students, faculty and staff work to improve the health and well-being of people around the world through the discovery and application of knowledge.

 Visitor Information Services

 The 285-foot Hoover Tower was built in 1941 and dedicated as part of Stanford’s 50th anniversary celebration.
-The Lou Henry Hoover Observation Deck offers views of the Santa Clara Valley and houses a carillon of 48 bells, the largest inscribed “For Peace Alone Do I Ring.”
-The lobby features exhibitions on such topics as the institution’s founder— Stanford alumnus and US president Herbert Hoover— and collections held at the Hoover Institution Library & Archives.
+The Hoover Observation Deck offers views of the Santa Clara Valley and houses a carillon of 48 bells, the largest inscribed “For Peace Alone Do I Ring.”
+The lobby features exhibitions on such topics as the institution’s founder—Stanford alumnus and U.S. president Herbert Hoover—and collections held at the Hoover Institution Library & Archives.

-The 150-foot-diameter radio telescope in the Stanford foothills called the Dish was constructed in the 1960s to probe the scattering properties of the Earth’s ionosphere.
+The 150-foot-diameter radiotelescope in the Stanford foothills called the Dish was constructed in the 1960s to probe the scattering properties of the Earth’s ionosphere.
 It is still in use and is owned and operated by SRI International.
 Annually, more than 600,000 people hike the service roads surrounding the Dish within Stanford’s 315-acre habitat reserve, which also supports academic programs, environmental restoration and habitat conservation.
-Access is limited to daylight hours, and pets are prohibited.
+Public access is limited to daylight hours, and pets are prohibited.